kogarashisan/PerfTests/README.md

 - benchmark shows deviation from normal result.
 If this number is too high, like "+/- 27.98%" - this may also be a sign, that the test is wrong.

+Notes:
-Note: although the "Native" example from this test suite has high deviation in Chrome, it's considered right by the author.
+- although the "Native" example from this test suite has high deviation in Chrome, it's considered right by the author.
+- these tests construct a pair of objects before each loop with method calls.
+This introduces a small error into the test results (less than 1%), which can be neglected.

 ##Another bad example: how not to write tests